For All We Have And Are

 "For All We Have And Are" is a 1914 poem by Rudyard Kipling in response to German war crimes during the First World War.

-Background and significance

-The poem was published by The New York Times on 2 September 1914, after the German invasion of Belgium the month before.
+The poem was published in The Times of London and The New York Times on 2 September 1914, after the German invasion of Belgium the month before.
 Atrocities against Belgian civilians were attracted international notoriety and anger, particularly the Sack of Louvain.